 Usually, I use skinny licorice for whiskers, but we were out so my mother suggested the spaghetti, which worked out great.

-Don’t let this one get away from you.
+Don’t let this Easter Bunny cake get away from you.
 It’s super easy, doesn’t take long, and your kids will remember it when they are grown.
+Just ask my mom.

 - I like this version of the Easter bunny cake that stacks the paws up for a dimensional look.

 - Another popular version of this easy Easter bunny cake uses just the head of the bunny with a big bow tie.
 Very cute.